AndrewMcKean/AndrewMcKean/README.md

  👋 Hi, I’m @AndrewMcKean.
 I'm currently in the middle of a career switch from Nursing to software engineering, a big switch!

- 🌱 I’m currently studying Computing and IT with The Open University on the software engineering pathway and trying to use spare time to dive deeper into code and implement what I've learned in practical ways.
+ 🌱 I've been working for the last 2 years as a React Native Developer for a small, health technology company.
+Therapy Box.

- 👀 I’m particularly interested in exploring bigger code repository's than the mostly simple things I've worked on so far at university and would love to use GitHub to find some open source projects which are healthcare oriented in nature allowing me to combine my previous experience with what I'm learning presently.
+ 👀 I’m interested in using GitHub to find some open source projects which are healthcare oriented to sharpen my skills in my spare time, though I haven't done so as yet.

- ⚡I'm currently working on:
+ ⚡I'm currently working with:
- - JavaScript, with React & React Native
+ - TypeScript, with React & React Native
+ - Swift & Java, for native modules in iOS React Native projects
-- and, Python
+ - and, Python for scripting

+ 💭 I'm currently learning:
+ - Backend development with boot.dev
+ - Python with boot.dev
+ - GO with boot.dev

 I haven't been a big social media user in the past but am looking to use it more as a networking tool.